Vikramaadhithan

-Vikramaadhithan is a 1962 Indian Tamil-language film starring M. G. Ramachandran, Padmini and Sriranjini.
-This film was in production as early as 1957, but released only on 27 October 1962.
+Vikramaadhithan is a 1962 Indian Tamil-language film directed by T. R. Raghunath and N. S. Ramadas.
+The film stars M. G. Ramachandran, Padmini and Sriranjini.
+It was in production as early as 1957, but was released on 27 October 1962.

 Plot

 Vikramaadhithan was a king of Ujjain.
 He killed Nganaseedor a Munivar in order to save an innocent girl.
 Vikramaadhithan married Amaranaattu princess Rathinamaalai.
-The brothers of Nganaseedor grow enmity on Vikramaadhithan.
+The brothers of Nganaseedor develop enmity towards Vikramaadhithan.
 Vikramaadhithan killed Karthigayan and at last Paramanandam (brothers of Nganaseedor) and saved princess Muthunagai from Sivanandipuram.
 He saved his wife Rathinamaalai from Madurapuri king where Vikramaadhithan disguised himself and worked as commander.